dsshean/TheSimulation/README.md

   - Current State: All interactions with NPCS exists and works - NPCs are defined as non world objects, it can be people or say a computer.
 A mountain wouldnt be considered an NPC.
   - Next Steps: Test multi-agent communication and collaboration/conflict.
 This includes refining how agents perceive and react to each other's actions, manage shared resources, and form social relationships.

-- Real-World Sync & Dynamic Environments:
+- Real-world Sync & Dynamic Environments:

   - Current State: The simulation runs on its own accelerated or decelerated clock (SIMULATION_SPEED_FACTOR), also supports real world time sync so the world run in parallel to ours.
 The world_info_gatherer_task provides periodic updates for simulated news/weather, with an option for real-time search.
   - Next Steps & Considerations: